Participation and volunteering

 You would need to be over 16 to get involved or volunteer within most of our opportunities however, we do have a youth board for those aged 14-25 who want to get involved in developing services at a strategic level.

 How much time do I need to give?

 You can give as much time as you would like from 3 hours per month upwards.
 You can discuss with us what arrangement works for you and the role you are applying for.

 Will I be paid?

 As a participation partner you will not be paid.
-We will however ensure you don’t lose out financially through volunteering so will cover agreed expenses, such as travel.
+We will however ensure you don’t lose out financially so will cover agreed expenses, such as travel.

 Will I be trained?

 Yes, we have a full induction and training process.
 You will receive a thorough induction to your specific role so that you are confident in what we are asking you to do.

-Once I start volunteering how will I be kept in touch with?
+Once I start how will I be kept in touch with?

-All volunteers will receive a quarterly newsletter (email) with updates on news and opportunities across the Trust.
+All participation partner will receive a quarterly newsletter (email) with updates on news and opportunities across the Trust.

 How do you reward and recognise participation partners?